RicardsGraudins/Professional-Practice-in-I.T-2017-Project/README.md

 Audio and Sprites
 Music and sound effects have been added to the game that are played using the new [HTML5 audio](https://www.w3schools.com/html/html5_audio.asp) tag and it gets the job done reasonably well for firefox, chrome and opera browsers.
 The .wav sound effects do not work on internet explorer as the .wav format is not supported.
 Placeholder sprites have been added to all the objects.
 The sprites are drawn inside the object hitbox (circles/rectangles) and the object hitbox have all been set to transparent to only display the sprite.
 Collision detection remains as it was between the object [hitboxes](https://gaming.stackexchange.com/questions/1239/what-is-a-hit-box) and not the images themselves, more complex hitboxes can be implemented however it is not necessary for this game.

+#### Commit 13
+Templates & Score
+All templates have been modified to look more appealing.
+The game over menu now has a functioning upload button that takes the score achieved in the most recent game and overwrites the score stored in MongoDB for the logged in user.
+If the upload button is pressed while the user is not logged in, the login template is loaded.
+The high score template can be accessed if the user is logged in and it currently displays 3 things, the user's score, the highest score and the lowest score.
+The highest and lowest scores are currently displayed as cursor data and the template will be updated later to display only the top 10 scores.
+The game is also hosted on an AWS EC2 Server at the following address http://52.26.150.224:5000/ for more information look at the "Hosted on AWS" section on this README.